dut-laowang/PCLMM/README.md

 # PCLMM
  The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework".
 The paper is currently under review for **ICASSP 2025**.

+ The link for this paper in arxiv is https://arxiv.org/abs/2409.05005

 # Dataset
 The PCLMM dataset can be downloaded at https://doi.org/10.5281/zenodo.13710863